Curry Kabocha Squash Soup

 Health Benefits of Curry Powder

-Curry powder is a warming mix of spices that vary from culture to culture.
+Curry powder is a warming mix of spices that varies from culture to culture.
 However, while the ratios might change, the health benefits remain strong in all!

-- It has anti-inflammatory and detox properties due to the turmeric.
+- It has anti-inflammatory and detoxifying properties due to the turmeric.
 This spice is also what gives curry its brilliant yellow colour.

 - Curry is fantastic for your heart!
 The cardamom and sweet basil in this spice mix help to relax tense blood vessels, naturally lowering blood pressure